nikoladimitroff/DSA-Demo-Library/homeworks/hw2.md

 ![Random book index][book-index-img]

 Your task today will be to generate one.
-You are to implement the following interface.
+You are to implement the following interface:

 ```java
 public interface IBookIndexer {
     /**
       * Builds the index of the specified book, containing the given keywords